Net-Mist/tell-me-the-odds/Readme.md

 ## Technology stack

 This code was written in Rust 1.75.0.
-Notables dependencies are Actix for the web server, Anyhow for the error handling, SQLX for database connection and Tokio for the async engine.
+Notables dependencies are :

+- Actix for the web server
+- Anyhow for the error handling
+- SQLX for database connection and compiled-time safety
+- Tokio for the async engine
+- Tracing for the tracing (logging with span)

 ### CI